Best drivers 2020

 Review: TaylorMade SIM Max driver £449

-Toning down the contrast between the Max’s chalk-colour top edge and chromium carbon crown means TaylorMade have unwittingly created not only a super looking driver, but also a more forgiving appearance (than the M6).
-The stock Fujikura Ventus shaft wasn’t our test pro’s best fit – switching to the SIM’s Project X HZRDUS Smoke Green added five yards of carry, which highlights just how important a good fitting is.
+Toning down the contrast between the chalk-colour top edge and chromium carbon crown means TaylorMade have created not only a super looking driver, but also a more forgiving appearance (than last year's TaylorMade M6).
+The stock Fujikura Ventus shaft wasn’t our test pro’s best fit – switching to the TaylorMade SIM’s Project X HZRDUS Smoke Green added five yards of carry, which highlights just how important a good fitting is.

-At 278 yards SIM Max was among our test’s longest three drivers of 2020.
-Like a lot of 2020 drivers SIM Max puts huge emphasis on optimising aerodynamics, so it was no surprise to see it among our three fastest drivers, too (not including Wilson’s super-light D7, which reduces weight to go faster).
+At 278 yards, the TaylorMade SIM Max was among our test’s longest three drivers of 2020.
+Like a lot of 2020 drivers, the TaylorMade SIM Max puts huge emphasis on optimising aerodynamics, so it was no surprise to see it among our four fastest drivers on test.

 Review: Callaway Mavrik driver £469

-Callaway’s R&D chief Alan Hocknell told us about “spin robustness”, which improves accuracy and drop-offs (essentially forgiveness) – and Mavrik absolutely delivered.
+Callaway’s R&D chief Alan Hocknell told us about “spin robustness”, which improves accuracy and drop-offs (essentially forgiveness) – and the Callaway Mavrik absolutely delivered.

 A ball speed within 0.1mph of the fastest driver of the year (which you wouldn’t expect from a more forgiving model) and within two yards of our longest carrying driver is impressive.
 But doing it while offering up the narrowest back and sidespin drop-offs (by 32%) as well as the tightest carry drop-offs (by 55%) of our whole test is a seriously impressive performance.